BytomDAO/bytom-classic/README.md

-Bytom
+Bytom classic
 ======

 [![Build Status](https://travis-ci.org/Bytom/bytom-classic.svg)](https://travis-ci.org/Bytom/bytom-classic) [![AGPL v3](https://img.shields.io/badge/license-AGPL%20v3-brightgreen.svg)](./LICENSE)

-**Official golang implementation of the Bytom protocol.**
+**Official golang implementation of the Bytom classic protocol.**

 Automated builds are available for stable releases and the unstable master branch.
-Binary archives are published at https://github.com/Bytom/bytom/releases.
+Binary archives are published at https://github.com/Bytom/bytom-classic/releases.

-## What is Bytom?
+## What is Bytom classic?

-Bytom is software designed to operate and connect to highly scalable blockchain networks confirming to the Bytom Blockchain Protocol, which allows partipicants to define, issue and transfer digitial assets on a multi-asset shared ledger.
-Please refer to the [White Paper](https://github.com/Bytom/wiki/blob/master/White-Paper/%E6%AF%94%E5%8E%9F%E9%93%BE%E6%8A%80%E6%9C%AF%E7%99%BD%E7%9A%AE%E4%B9%A6-%E8%8B%B1%E6%96%87%E7%89%88.md) for more details.
+Bytom classic is software designed to operate and connect to highly scalable blockchain networks confirming to the Bytom classic Blockchain Protocol, which allows partipicants to define, issue and transfer digitial assets on a multi-asset shared ledger.
+Please refer to the [White Paper](https://github.com/Bytom/wiki/blob/master/en-US/Bytom-Technical-White-Paper-EN.pdf) for more details.

-In the current state `bytom` is able to:
+In the current state `bytom classic` is able to:

 - Manage key, account as well as asset
 - Send transactions, i.e., issue, spend and retire asset